tisnik/slides/docs/BDD.md

 * Can be used for front end and for back end as well
 * "Weird test scenario" ➝ probably the system has improper behavior
     - (water machines in RH)
-    - button instead of switch
+    - button used instead of switch
     - ...

 ---